 Sun damage is something that builds up over time.
 A lifetime of sun exposure begins to show itself in ways such as unsightly hyperpigmentation, premature lines and wrinkles.
 Your skin can become far more sensitive, and the natural repair mechanisms in your skin slow down.
 That’s not good if you want healthy glowing skin.

-If you’re worried, get your doctor to test your levels, take 10 minutes of mild sun exposure every day and include Vitamin D rich foods in your diet to ensure you are getting all you need.
+But, if you’re worried, get your doctor to test your levels, and expose your skin to 5 minutes of mild sunshine during the early morning hours and include vitamin D rich foods in your diet to ensure you are getting all you need.

-If I only had one skincare tip for you?
+If I offer you one tip for your future skin?

-It would be, wear sun protection 365 days of the year.
+Wear sun protection!
+Yep.
+365 days of the year.
 If you want your sons and daughters to have beautiful skin for a very long time, then start protecting their skin as early as possible.
 Look for a sunscreen recommended for infants.

 Whether you decide to opt for SPF50+ or something lower doesn’t matter.
 What’s important is your consistent use of well-formulated, high-quality, broad-spectrum sun protection.